hawkinsd90/BouncePartyClubSite/docs/EMAIL_SYSTEM.md

 ## Overview

 All outbound communication (email and SMS) is dispatched through a unified notification service (`src/lib/notificationService.ts`).
 Email is sent via the `send-email` edge function (which calls Resend).
 SMS is sent via the `send-sms-notification` edge function (which calls Twilio).
-Neither service is called directly from the frontend.
+Neither service is called directly from the frontend — all calls go through edge functions.

 ---